 The Egerton is a handsome and substantial five bedroom detached family home offering a superb second floor master bedroom suite with full en-suite bathroom and dressing room, whilst on the first floor four further double bedrooms, four piece bathroom and guest en-suite shower room.
 Featuring three reception rooms and double garage, the property also offers a generous dining kitchen and viewing is essential to appreciate the size of the property.

 Please contact Bentons for a brochure.

 Kitchen and Utility The kitchen units are offered in a choice of door finishes to include wall and base units and coordinating work surfaces.
 Inset there is a one and a half bowl stainless steel sink with tap over to all three, four and five bedroom properties, with a single bowl sink to the utility area.
-Integrated fridge, freezer, dishwasher, washer dryer, four ring burner gas hob and glass splashbacks.
+Integrated fridge, freezer, dishwasher, four ring burner gas hob and glass splashbacks.
 To the three bedroom properties there is an integrated single oven, whilst the four and five bedroom properties have an integrated single oven and fitted compact combination oven/microwave.

 Bathrooms, En-suites and Cloakrooms Fitted with Roca sanitaryware in white with chrome fittings.
 To the family bathrooms there are P-shaped baths with showers over, whilst the en-suites comprise shower cubicles.